microsoft/vscode-docs/docs/editor/workspace-trust.md

 ---
 # Workspace Trust

 Visual Studio Code takes security seriously and wants to help you safely browse and edit code no matter the source or original authors.
-The Workspace Trust feature lets you decide whether your project folders should allow or restrict automatic code execution.
+The Workspace Trust feature lets you decide whether code in your project folder can be executed by VS Code and extensions without your explicit approval.

 ![Trust this folder dialog](images/workspace-trust/workspace-trust-dialog.png)